 Hello, everyone.
 This is the beginning of a new travelogue.
 I’ll be covering my 8 days trip to Eastern Taiwan and featuring attractions in Hualien, Luodong, Yilan, Shifen and more.
 As usual, my writing style is to share in-depth information, tips and logistics details to help those who intend to travel to Taiwan on free and easy.
-Ok, before I get distracted, let’s get this rolling. ;)
+Ok, before I get distracted, let’s get this rolling, shall we?

 Typhoon Messed up Our Travelling Plans BIG BIG Time

 By right, typhoon season should be over by late October.
 It was indeed over since the last typhoon had hit Taiwan a month before our arrival.
 However, the aftermath meant that many places we’d intended to go to were closed either due to rock falls, damage or repair works.
 Some were closed a week before our departure, others on the eve, and many on actual day of visit.

 We found ourselves in a frenzy checking government sites and Facebook pages of attractions to get daily updates.
 One day, we could be happy (“Yay!
 It has reopened”).
 Another day, we would be in sorrows (“Oh no. It closed again?”).
 I’ll share more as the story unfolds.
 By the way, these official sites were so difficult to find through google because they were in Traditional Chinese.

 Moral of story?
 The weather is getting really cranky worldwide.
 For instance, the weather in Singapore today is 36 degrees Celsius.
 It has never been this warm in late October.